Are Daily Standups Inefficient?

 Conclusion

 Daily standups are a vital part of the organization.
+Every company should evaluate how stand ups work for their teams and projects to ensure alignment and effectiveness.
 They aren’t inefficient and a waste of time if you know the motive behind them.

 After all, the best results come from what is thoughtful and deliberate.
+A well-run stand up can align the team and drive project success.
 Not what is easy and familiar.